123wowow123/chronopin/content.md

 default does not select media but when selected it will auto check pin header media fix indexing with hashtag for ml search

-updating tags does not update links++ invalid hashtag in editor needs to be removed++ Comment cleanup/backup +
+updating tags does not update links ++ invalid hashtag in editor needs to be removed ++ Comment cleanup/backup +

 SEO: